Enjoy a free webinar on this topic!

 You've heard rainwater harvesting is good for the environment, but if you're like most, you can't explain exactly why.

-Here are a few quick points followed by some key details for why rainwater harvesting is absolutely vital for making local ecology and the global water cycle thrive.
+Here are a few quick points followed by some key details for why rainwater harvesting is absolutely vital for a thriving local ecology, and for the global water cycle!

 Rainwater harvesting is a great way to:

 - Make your garden more resilient in the face of droughts, floods, and fire;